MosheGroot/42projects_archive/miniRT/README.md

 # miniRT project

-  Mini ray-tracing project with 5 types of objects and camera position and directon control, lightnings and hard shadows.
+  Mini ray-tracing project with 5 types of objects and camera position and direction control, lightnings and hard shadows.
-  Without reflections, meshes or textures, but with multithreading.
+  Without reflections, meshes, or textures, but with multithreading.

   Graphic library -- [minilibx](https://github.com/42Paris/minilibx-linux/tree/master) from ecole42.

-  Languare: C
+  Language: C

 ## Examples